raspberrypilearning/did-you-like-it/en/step_5.md

 ## Create an emoji

-Now that your model can distinguish between positive and negative comments, you can use it in a Scratch program to show a reaction.
+Now that your model can distinguish between positive and negative comments, you can use it in a Scratch program to show an emoji reaction.

 --- task ---
 + Click on the **< Back to project** link.